soerenml/agent/src/prompts/head_analyst.md

      - Recap key financial indicators, market conditions, and the comparative analysis of both analysts.

 ### Format:
+   - Add the current date: {date} on top
    - Keep the analysis concise.
    - Use bullet points or subheadings for clarity.